vjovanov/actormig/actor-migration.md

 Method `act` needs to be overriden since its implementation in `StashingActor` contains the implementation that mimics Akka actors.

 After this point you can run your test suite (assuming that you have one) and the whole system should behave as before.
-This is due to the fact that methods in `StashingActor` and `Actor` use the same architecture.
+This is due to the fact that methods in `StashingActor` and `Actor` use the same infrastructure.

 ### Phase 4 - Removing the `act` Method